cryptic-game/docs/docs/protocol/daemon-api.md

 The Daemon Api is the api that provides the communication between the Server and a Daemon.
 All interactions are instantiated from the Server.
 <br>
-This api is used to provide the frontend cabability to instantiate game processes.
+This api is used to provide the frontend capability to instantiate game processes.

 ## Structure